fhswf/MLPro/doc/rtd/content/02_basic_functions/mlpro_bf/sub/layer3_application_support/streams/02_stream_processing.rst

 -----------

-A StreamTask is a special stream processing task that takes a new instance as an input and delivers the processed output.
+A StreamTask is a special stream processing task that takes a new instance as an input and delivers the processed instances as an output.
+A StreamTask also processes the obsolete/deleted instances from the workflow for following tasks.

 StreamTask class in MLPro also provide provide plotting functionalities in 2D, 3D and nD, that plot the streaming instances by default.
 (A link to know more).
 Inherit from this class and implement the :code:`_run(p_inst_new, p_inst_del)` method to implement custom stream tasks with inbuilt default plotting functionalities.
 This can be imported and used by including following: